jhouston2019/microsaasempireblueprint/STRIPE_SETUP.md

 ## Success and Cancel Pages

-Make sure you have these pages set up:
-- `/success` - Thank you page after successful payment
-- `/cancel` - Page shown if customer cancels checkout
+The following pages are included in this repository:
+- `success.html` - Complete resource center with all course materials and downloads
+- `cancel.html` - Re-engagement page to encourage customers to complete their purchase

+These pages provide:
+- **Success Page**: Full access to all course materials, templates, community access, and next steps
+- **Cancel Page**: Reasons to complete purchase, value proposition, and easy return to checkout

 ## Files Updated